About the Psychology Internship

-The training site at UT Health offers two one-year doctoral internship opportunities each year.
+The training site at UT Health Northeast offers two one-year doctoral internship opportunities.
+Each year, training begins July 1.

-Interns gain training in the areas of clinical psychology and neuropsychology and develop experience in delivering integrated behavioral healthcare in various medical settings, including Internal Medicine Clinic/Center for Healthy Aging, and, Neurorestorative post-acute rehabilitation for brain trauma, and a Family Medicine residency.
+Interns train in the area of clinical psychology, developing experience in delivering integrated behavioral healthcare in various medical settings, including Internal Medicine Clinic/Center for Healthy Aging, Oncology, Palliative Care, NeuroRestorative post-acute rehabilitation for brain trauma, and a Family Medicine residency.
 Experiences are longitudinal, allowing for the development of both short and long-term therapeutic alliances with patients, as well as collegial relationships with physician faculty and residents.
 Two tracks are offered, with one track emphasizing treatment in multiple medical settings, and the other track emphasizing evaluations focused on neuropsychological and rehabilitation concerns.
 However, both tracks overlap significantly in many clinical areas.

 Hands-on learning opportunities include:

-- Working with primary care faculty and residents in the Family Health Center and working with internal medicine physicians in the Center for Healthy Aging, providing consultation, “warm handoffs,” crisis management, and psychotherapy and counseling
+- Working with primary care faculty and residents in the Family Health Center as well as working with internal medicine physicians in the Center for Healthy Aging, providing consultation, “warm handoffs,” crisis management, and psychotherapy and counseling

 - Conducting psychological and neuropsychological assessment for various referral sources, including physician referral and Department of Assistive and Rehabilitative Services (DARS), among others

 - Working in a long-term post-acute brain injury rehabilitation unit, providing psychotherapy and neuropsychological assessment

 - Providing consultation to inpatient units, the cancer center, and East Texas Cares Resources, an HIV-outreach center